Benson, AZ (BEN)

 - Track Ownership: Union Pacific Railroad

-At Benson, passengers use a small shelter adjacent to the tracks.
+At Benson, passengers use a small open-air shelter adjacent to the tracks.
 The community is located along the old Southern Pacific (SP) main line from Los Angeles to El Paso, Texas, and was established in 1880 with the arrival of the railroad.
 The station built at that time was razed in the 1970s after Southern Pacific halted its passenger services.
 A replica of that structure stands near the site of the original and serves as the town’s visitor center.

 Benson has an extensive transportation heritage that spans the 19th and 20th centuries.
 In the 1850s, a station on the Butterfield Trail Stage Line was laid out a few miles to the north of the present town.
 This route was established to convey mail from St. Louis and Memphis to San Francisco in less than 25 days.
 Benson received its name from Judge William Benson, a friend of the President of Southern Pacific.
 In addition to SP, the El Paso and Southwestern Railroad connected the town to Tucson, while the Sonoran Railroad ran from Guaymas, Mexico, terminating at Benson.